Majd-SaaS/prospection/readme.md

-# 🚀 LinkedIn Automation Suite
+# 🚀 LinkedIn Company Follow Automation

-**Automate your LinkedIn prospection process with intelligent employee connections and company following.**
+**Automate your LinkedIn prospection process by automatically following company pages.**

-This Python project automates LinkedIn prospection by:
+This Python project focuses on:
-- 👥 **Connecting with employees** from target companies
 - 🏢 **Following company pages** automatically
 - 📊 **Managing prospects** in a local SQLite database
 - 🤖 **Smart automation** with configurable delays and batch processing